appjudo/skim/README.md

 # Special Thanks

+* John Firebaugh, for creating Skim
 * Andrew Stone, for Slim
 * Magnus Holm, for Temple
-* Daniel Mendler, for maintenance of both
+* Daniel Mendler, for maintenance of Slim and Temple